When Rachel Félix met her childhood idol, the famous writer Alexandre Dumas, she could not contain her excitement. It didn't last.

 As the letter progresses, we see Rachel’s anger rise along with her feeling that an affront to her honor had been committed, which becomes apparent in the small grammatical errors, and especially in the multiple underlines she includes for emphasis.
 Toward the end of the letter, Rachel launches her final salvo: “I knew that with stupid folk one must consider one’s every word, but one need not be so careful with intelligent, intellectual people.”

-Dumas’ response did not take long, since in a second letter in the library, also written in Rachel’s hand, she disdainfully quotes from a telegram Dumas sent her: “Madame, If you truly desire it, we shall leave things at that.
+Dumas’s response did not take long, since in a second letter also written in Rachel’s hand and now found among the National Library of Israel’s treasures, she disdainfully quotes from a telegram Dumas sent her: “Madame, If you truly desire it, we shall leave things at that.
 This will always be a part of the path we have traveled together, with utmost regard, your friend, Dumas.”

 The temptation was too great for Rachel, and she added a short retort of her own.
 She asked to apologize, sarcastically, of course, for having apparently misread Dumas’s intentions, and now scolded him, in light of the flirtatious letter he had sent before.
 “If you have jotted down these lines from your inkstand by mistake, in the midst of your endless duties – I am indeed honored to receive them,” she concluded.
 Then, she erased a number of lines she had written and sent off her undated, indignant response to Dumas, without bothering to compose a new one.